 The makeshift town was built to house the working population of the Matsuo sulfur mines.
 The concrete apartment complex sheltered over 15,000 people and was considered luxurious at the time for its central heating, flushing toilets, and garbage chutes.
-The “clouds” refer to the opaque fog that often surrounds the town, rendering it barely visible.
+It had schools, a hospital and a movie theater, everything a functional town might have.
+The “clouds” referred to the opaque fog that often surrounds the town, rendering it barely visible.

 Know Before You Go